Brotpilot-921/netbox-installer-debian/README.md

 ⚠️ Attention <br>
 This script is in early stage and not ready for production usage.<br>
-Things, that this script can't do.<br>
+Things, that this script can't do:
-It doesn't:<br>
 - detect errors
-- look really good
 - can detect when the user types in multiple netbox domains
-- can install netbox with nginx (currently only apache2)
 - work with absolute file paths

-- ...
+Plans for future:<br>
+- add support for nginx (currently only apache2)
+- add support for other certificates (currently only self-signed certs)
 ## Table of Contents

 - [About](#about)